vanandrew/dotfiles/README.md

 - Default shell changed to zsh, with the [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) plugin manager installed.
 - Terminal Theming (Default is set to [powerlevel10k](https://github.com/romkatv/powerlevel10k))
 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) and [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) installed by default.

+## FAQ

+### How do I get the fancy icons like in your screenshot?
+You'll need patched fonts, which you can grab from [here](https://www.nerdfonts.com/).
+If you are using `vnc`, patched fonts should already be installed on our servers (Look for `SauceCodePro Nerd Font`).

+### My shell is too slow/unresponsive
+This generally occurs if you have stuff on you `PATH` located on a network drive.
+Some of the plugins do searches on the `PATH`, which can cause a slow down since it'll be searching on a network drive.
+To avoid this performance hit, it's generally best to keep network paths off your `PATH`.

+Alternatively, you can try disabling the `zsh-syntax-highlighting` plugin in the `.zshrc` in your home directory (which seems to be the main culprit in most slow downs).
+You can do this by deleting the `zsh-syntax-highlighting` entry from the `plugins` array.
+This will disable syntax coloring, but most likely improve performance dramatically.